These are the best Black Friday deals available under $250

 Google's Home Max is aimed at folks who want a smart speaker, but would really like better audio quality at the same time.
 Think of it like a Sonos Play:5, but from Google.
 Of course, it builds in Google Assistant, so you can use it to control music, command smart home appliances and hear the news.
 Read our Google Home Max review.

-It's is the lowest price we've seen on the Beats Studio3 Wireless, which has been out a while but they're still very good noise-canceling headphones.
-They list for $350 but usually can be had for around $280.
+It's one of the lowest prices we've seen on the Beats Studio3 Wireless, which has been out a while but they're still very good noise-canceling headphones.
+They list for $350 but are usually available for around $280.
 Read our Beats Studio3 Wireless review.

+Yep, it's another bargain on high-end headphones.
+(What can I say?
+There are a lot good headphone deals for Black Friday).
+Sennheiser will have rotating specials through its Amazon store, but this is one of the best that's available right now.
+The price is bouncing around some and is currently just a couple bucks shy of its lowest price ever.
+Read our Sennheiser HD 4.50 BTNC Wireless review.

 Most of Arcade1Up's machines cost around $300.
 This one -- which is a three-quarter-size version of the original -- costs $170 once it's in your shopping cart.
 And it looks, sounds and plays exactly like the old arcade machines.
 Walmart is also offering the Centipede edition for $180.